QualiSystems/cloudshell-standards/Documentation/SDN_controller_standard.md

 Configures flows with VLANs as match cretiria.

 ###### Notes
-The standard doesnít support different VLAN request to the same Switch/Router/Wireless-Controller port at the same time.
+The standard doesn‚Äôt support different VLAN request to the same Switch/Router/Wireless-Controller port at the same time.
 For example, connecting the same port to multiple VLAN services each with a different VLAN ID/range.
 When configuring VLAN ID/range on a port the assumption is that there is no other VLAN configured on it.
 This command should be hidden from the UI.
 The controller will get 2 requests. each request will contain a port and a vlan id. a flow will be created between those 2 ports with the vlan ID as match criteria
 If valn service will be used in order to connect more port - those ports will be added to the flow with the same vlan ID as match criteria.